 There are many reasons to make your own elastic bowl covers!
 They keep bugs out of food while camping or having a picnic.
 Plus, they are easy to pack and make transporting a cinch.

-Use them in the kitchen to keep food fresh.
-Elastic bowl covers can fit over a variety of bowl sizes and plates too.
+Use fabric food covers in the kitchen to keep food fresh.
+They can fit over a variety of bowl sizes and plates too.
 Just slip them over your dish.
 No more fighting with cling wrap!

 They can easily be customized.
 Make a set in colors to match your own kitchen.
 How about a set in school colors for a new a college student?
 Give a set of bowls with coordinating covers as a housewarming gift or even a wedding gift.

 Did I mention they are pretty easy to make?
 The circle shape is not the best for a beginner brand new to sewing.
-You’ll want to master straight lines first.
+You’ll want to master straight lines first, and here are some helpful ways to do that.
 Then tackle this one.
 It is probably best for an intermediate beginner.
 Is that a thing?

 This is also a good sewing project to practice using bias tape.
 It is small enough to master the process without wasting a bunch of effort and supplies if you make a mistake.